 Consider a Real Estate Agent

 While it is completely possible to sell a home on your own, selling one as is can bring about some issues that most sellers won’t want to deal with.
-For example, only certain people will be interested in buying an as is home.
+For example, only certain people will be interested in buying an as-is home.
 As you could imagine, it can be hard to identify who they are.
-Working with a real estate agent can get your home in front of not only more people, but also the right people.
+This is why you should consider a selling agent to help.
+Working with a good real estate agent can get your home in front of not only more people but also the right people.

 In addition to helping you potentially find the right buyers, a real estate agent can help you sell and market the home more effectively.
 They are often great salespeople and great talkers.
 This means they will likely be able to sell people on the benefits of the home, without ignoring or hiding the drawbacks.
 This sort of thing can be tough for just anyone to do, and the agent will often find more success.